codeaffen/codeaffen.org/_posts/2021-01-05-contact-us-at-keybase.md

 ---

-We think, that communications are very important.
-Besides the technical approach at [codeaffen @ github](https://github.com/codeaffen/codeaffen.org), we're currently establishing the project on other channels too.
-We decided to get started on (https://keybase.io), where you can reach us on our [team channel](https://keybase.io/team/codeaffen).
-Just request an invite and join us for learning, sharing and exchanging words, ideas and code.
+We think, that communications is very important.
+Besides the technical approach at [github](https://github.com/codeaffen), we're currently establishing the project on other channels too.
+We decided to get started on [keybase.io](https://keybase.io), where you can reach us on our [team channel](https://keybase.io/team/codeaffen).

+Just request an invite and join us for learning, sharing and exchanging: words, ideas and code.
 See you there!